-Devin Zuber is an Assistant Professor of American Studies and Literature and faculty member of the Center for Swedenborgian Studies.
+Devin Zuber is an Associate Professor of American Studies and Literature and faculty member of the Center for Swedenborgian Studies.
 At the GTU, Devin serves as a core doctoral faculty in the Department for Historical and Cultural Studies, where he teaches in the program concentrations for Art & Religion, New Religious Movements, and Religion & Literature.
 Prior to coming to Berkeley in 2011, Dr. Zuber taught at the University of Osnabrueck (Germany).
 He has been a fellow, scholar-in-residence, or visiting research professor at the Eccles Centre for American Studies at the British Library (London), at the Wabash Center for Teaching and Learning about Religion and Theology at Wabash College, in Stockholm University’s Department for Aesthetics and Culture (Sweden), and at the Rachel Carson Center for the Environment (Ludwig Maximilian University of Munich).
 His forthcoming book, A Language of Things: Swedenborg and the American Environmental Imagination (UVA Press, 2017) explores the impact of Swedenborgian thought on nineteenth century ecological aesthetics.
 He is the editor of a newly revised collection of critical essays on the Romantic poet William Blake and Swedenborg (Swedenborg Foundation, 2016), and has published widely on nineteenth century American literature (Emerson, Hawthorne, Audubon, Henry James), and other topics including the memorial aesthetics of 9/11, ecocriticism, and Don DeLillo.
-He is on sabbatical in Stockholm during the 2015 – 16 academic year and you can read his blog here.

 Sacred Texts and Their Interpretation